greenelab/manufund-2018/README.md

-# Automated scholarly manuscripts on GitHub
+# Manubot 2018 development proposal

 <!-- usage note: edit the H1 title above to personalize the manuscript -->